gregrickaby/nextjs-github-pages/README.md

   output: "export",

   /**
    * Set base path.
-This is usually the slug of your repository.
+This is the slug of your GitHub repository.
    *
    * @see https://nextjs.org/docs/app/api-reference/next-config-js/basePath
    */